ALoveStory/LoveSpider/README.md

 Example: python spiderman.py [Enter inquiry]
 If I wanted to search for "who is Peter Parker", I would enter:
 - "python spiderman.py who is Peter Parker"
-The inquiry would be "who is Peter Parker"
+The inquiry would be "who is Peter Parker".